-Speaking up on a Vancouver Plan that doesn't work for women
+The Vancouver Plan needs to work for women

 Women Transforming Cities has a 'Watch Council' team that reviews the City of Vancouver Council agendas.
 If we find a staff report, motion or hear of a public hearing about something that might have a strong impact on self identified women and girls we decide how to raise our concerns with Council.